 Wrongfully Detained

-It might be surprising to learn that the majority of Americans imprisoned abroad are not the victims of terrorist groups but rather are being wrongfully detained, by foreign governments, and mostly in countries where there is a volatile relationship with the US or none at all.
+It might be surprising to learn that the majority of Americans imprisoned abroad are not the victims of terrorist groups but rather are being wrongfully detained, by foreign governments, mostly in countries where there is a volatile relationship with the US or none at all.

 “Wrongfully detained” means that individuals are being held by foreign governments, police, or security forces when there is no legal basis for doing so.
 When individuals are arrested under these circumstances, their rights are violated, especially freedom of movement, and it may even impact their ability to communicate with legal representation, their family, or the public.